-Letters of Love is a Lenten Meditation for Catholic families with differently-wired kids.
+Letters of Love is a Lenten Meditation for Catholic families with differently-wired kids, currently available through the Catholic Mom Lenten Bundle.
 Weekly prompts feature Scripture, inspiration from the saints, and flexible suggestions for prayer, sacrifice, and service.
 Throughout the course of Lent, you’ll build a collection of love letters to God and one another as a keepsake of your unique family’s spiritual, social, and emotional growth.

 (This post contains affiliate links.
 Please see my disclosure policy for details)